JetBrains/intellij-sdk-docs/topics/basics/plugin_structure/plugin_icon_file.md

 <link-summary>Plugin logo requirements and best practices.</link-summary>

-Beginning in version 2019.1, the IntelliJ Platform supports representing a plugin with a logo.
+The IntelliJ Platform supports representing a plugin with a logo.
 A _Plugin Logo_ is intended to be a unique representation of a plugin's functionality, technology, or company.

 When opening <path>plugin.xml</path> in editor, inspection